metricq/metricq-python/docs/howto/source.rst

             await self.declare_metrics({"example.py.dummy": metadata})

-If we were in a hurry, we could omit the metadata for our metric, see :meth:`Source.declare_metrics` on how to do that.

 To finally send some values, we override :meth:`Source.task`.
 This method gets called once our Source is connected and received its initial configuration: